-Indirect Prompt Injections are a class of inference-time attacks against LLMs that aim to subvert the expected output of an LLM in order to cause the LLM to output text of the attacker's choice.
-That is, prompt injection attacks aim to override the developer or user intent and try to instead cause the LLM to generate some specific, malicious strings.
+\textbf{Indirect Prompt Injection Attacks.} Indirect Prompt Injections are inference-time attacks that subvert the expected output of an LLM in order to cause the LLM to output text of the attacker's choice.
+Prompt injections aim to override the developer or user intent and instead cause the LLM to generate specific, malicious strings.
 Such attacks occur when an adversary controls a part of the input to an LLM.
-In real world applications, an attacker can achieve such control by inserting malicious strings into third-party content that is fetched and placed into the context window of an existing conversation.
+In real-world applications, an attacker can achieve such control by inserting malicious strings into third-party content that is placed into the context window of an existing conversation.

-Formally, a prompt injection attack happens when a malicious string crafted by the adversary (say $x_{Adv}$) is combined with the trusted instruction of the user (say $x_{Trusted}$) and is processed by the LLM.
+Formally, a prompt injection happens when a malicious string crafted by the adversary (say $x_{Adv}$) is combined with the trusted instruction of the user (say $x_{Trusted}$) and is processed by the LLM.
 In practice, strings from untrusted contexts often undergo special preprocessing, such as filtering, before they are combined with the trusted strings.
 They can also be delimited by other special tokens to mark separation between the trusted and untrusted contexts.
-The goal of the adversary is then to craft an $x_{Adv}$ which when combined with $x_{Trusted}$ causes the LLM to output a string $y_{Target}$ of the attacker's choice.
-That is, the goal of the adversary is to craft an $x_{Adv}$ such that
+The goal of the adversary is to craft an $x_{Adv}$ which when combined with $x_{Trusted}$ causes the LLM to output a string $y_{Target}$ of the attacker's choice, \textit{i.e.}

-Prompt injection attacks are broadly of two classes - handcrafted and automated.
-Handcrafted prompt injections try to exploit linguistic quirks, role-playing and other similar tricks in order to fool LLMs into following the attacker's instructions.
-Automated prompt injections rely on an optimization algorithm to generate adversarial inputs designed to mislead an LLM into generating attacker-chosen targets.
-Most optimization-based algorithms work by surrounding the attacker's malicious instruction (which we call the payload) with tokens that are then optimized to lead to the desired output.
+Prompt injection attacks are of two types - handcrafted and automated.
+Handcrafted prompt injections exploit linguistic quirks, role-playing and other similar tricks.
+Automated prompt injections rely on an algorithm to generate adversarial inputs designed to mislead an LLM into generating attacker-chosen target strings.
+Most automated algorithms work by surrounding the attacker's malicious instruction (which we refer to as the ``payload'') with adversarial tokens~\cite{pasquini2024neuralexeclearningand,liu2024automaticuniversalpromptinjection,labunets2025fun}.